-Interest expense, net consists of interest incurred and amortization of debt costs on our loan from Silicon Valley Bank (SVB), interest accrued with respect to the Exchangeable Notes and RLNs issued in January 2020 and interest earned on our cash and cash equivalents, which are generally invested in money market accounts.
+Interest expense, net consists of interest incurred and amortization of debt costs on our loan from Silicon Valley Bank (SVB), interest incurred on our PPP loan, interest accrued and amortization of debt costs with respect to the Exchangeable Notes and RLNs issued in January 2020 and interest earned on our cash and cash equivalents, which are generally invested in money market accounts.
 Interest on the exchangeable notes is not payable until maturity of the instrument.